dylankarlsson/portfolio/resume.md

 ## Education

-• **University of California, Los Angeles** – Masters in Library and Information Studies, 2020 Candidate
+• **University of California, Los Angeles** – Masters in Library and Information Studies, 2020
-• **University of California, Los Angeles** –  Graduate Certificate in Digital Humanities, 2020 Candidate
+• **University of California, Los Angeles** –  Graduate Certificate in Digital Humanities, 2020
 • **University of California, Los Angeles** – BA in English with minor in Digital Humanities, 2018

 ---
 ## Professional experience

+- **Los Angeles Master Chorale, Archival Assistant – November 2020 - February 2021**
+  - Catalogued and re-housed 46 boxes of photographic and audiovisual materials
+  - Produced a working index and a collection finding aid
+	- Determined prioritization criteria for future digitization

-- **Visual Communications, Intern – September 2019 - Present**
+- **Visual Communications, Intern – September 2019 - June 2020**
   - Digitized and processed photographic material
   - Trained student interns on archival procedures
   - Planned and facilitated community metadata tagging events, in person and online